jdittrich/userNeedResearchBook/text/dataAnalysis.md

 2. **Bottom-Up**: You first group pieces of data which seem to share a similar theme and then give the group a comprehensive title which states the topic shared by the underlying pieces of data.

 We are going to use mainly the 2nd way, doing a so called »bottom-up« analysis.
 This does not mean that we never take a piece of data and sort it into an existing group.
 It just means that the group names are initially created are based on actual data.
+This also means that the groups depend on the data itself, but also on your interpretation of it.

-Thus, in the analysis we may start with grouping moving similar data
+In the analysis we may start with grouping similar data together – like these two lines:

 > - *Data:*  »I look on google images how other calendars look like«
 > - *Data:*  Browses through the book to see…

 Then we give that data a headline and name the topic:

 >- **Theme:** Use other’s work  for inspiration
 >	- *Data:* »I look on google images how other calendars look like«